orderbird/data-tech-challenge/README.md

 If you have any questions regarding these tasks, please just get in touch ( Tech-challenge@orderbird.com )so we can claryfy.

 ## And now what?
 Please send your jupyter/IPython notebook to Tech-challenge@orderbird.com and we will get back to you asap.
+Please *do not* create a pull request of fork this repository as your solution should not be end up being public afterwards.

 Good luck and happy coding!